niess/pumas-luajit/docs/docs/api/geometry/TopographyLayer.md

 ## Constructor

-The [TopographyLayer](TopographyLayer.md) constructor takes two arguments, a constituting medium and topography data as illustrated in the synopsis below.
+The [TopographyLayer](TopographyLayer.md) constructor takes two arguments, a constituting medium and a topography data as illustrated in the synopsis below.
 The topography data can be specified by a [TopographyData](../data/TopographyData.md)([set](../data/TopographyDataset.md)) or by one of its argument.
+{: .justify}

 ### Synopsis